Frequent-flyer program: Products and services

-Depending on an airline's programme, members can also redeem points toward cabin upgrades, hotel stays, car rentals, and purchase of various retail items.
+Depending on an airline's program, members can also redeem points toward cabin upgrades, hotel stays, car rentals, and purchase of various retail items.
 On American Airlines' AAdvantage program for example, it is possible to pay for a complete vacation package solely with points.

 Value of points

 The value of frequent-flyer points varies depending on how they are redeemed.
 When used for economy-class travel based on discounted fares, the estimated value is typically between one and two cents per point.

 A 2014 economics PhD thesis from Monash University analyzed the cash-equivalent value of loyalty points, the influence of frequent-flyer programs (FFPs) on consumer behavior, and related taxation issues.
 Unlike much previous research, this study used data from an actual FFP.
 It found that in 2010, the estimated cash value of a point ranged from AU$0.0066 to AU$0.0084, excluding the value of status-related benefits.
 Points earned per flight represented a discount on airfare of approximately 3.3% for low-status members, 3.96% for mid-tier members, and 4.63% for high-status members.

 A survey of over 3,300 members of the program indicated that many leisure and business travelers were willing to pay more to fly with the airline due to their FFP membership.
 This willingness to pay, known as the FFP premium, averaged around 8%, with differences observed between traveler types.
 Based on this premium, the estimated point value ranged from AU$0.0108 to AU$0.0153, depending on membership status.

 Airlines typically assign a much lower value to points in their financial statements, reportedly less than one one-thousandth of a cent per point.
 However, the monetary value of points is also reflected in the ability of some programs to donate points to charitable organizations.